Cristian-Nass/flowbox-react-vite/README.md

 ### `npm install`

+go to the project folder and run \
-After npm i or npm install
+npm install
-you have to do
-npm i @testing-library/react-hooks --force

 ### `IMPORTANT`